- 1 Map for this guide

-There are now several restaurants in New Haven, Connecticut that serve the style, like Sally’s, Modern, and BAR (this particular dance club and brewery has originated its own flair on the apizza style).
+There are now several restaurants in New Haven, Connecticut that serve the style, like Sally’s, Modern, and BAR (this particular dance club and brewery has originated its own flair on the apizza style.)
 However, Frank Pepe Pizzeria Napoletana originated the pie and is still widely considered the best.
 Pepe’s signature Apizza is their white clam pizza with fresh littleneck clams on top of a white pizza.
 I promise it’s delicious.

 While the Apizza style has spread throughout Connecticut and to nearby New York’s Westchester County, you need to add this to your New Haven itinerary and try it for yourself.
 On any given day, Apizza places have lines out the door, with locals and tourists alike vying for their spot at one of the storied booths to enjoy a fantastic pie.

 If Italian food isn’t your favorite, New Haven also has a variety of other great styles.
 Bella’s Cafe is my favorite spot for brunch.
 Shell & Bones Oyster Bar and Grill has phenomenal seafood, right on the water.
-Try Atticus Bookstore & Cafe for some great choices, including their vegetarian and vegan options.
+Or, try Atticus Bookstore & Cafe for some great choices, including their vegetarian and vegan options.

 Are you interested in an original?
 According to the Library of Congress, Louis’ Lunch is a true New Haven hidden gem.
-The restaurant opened in 1895, is recognized for originating the modern-day hamburger.
+The restaurant opened in 1895 and is recognized for originating the modern-day hamburger.

 Bakeries, gelato, and coffee shops abound in the college town.
 There are at least seven coffee shops within walking distance of the Yale University campus.
 Donut Crazy is known for its wacky donut flavors.
 Libby’s Italian Pastry Shop is a staple mom-and-pop bakery.
 Katalina’s Kupcakes is home to rich, decadent cupcakes.
 Doughilicious has jumped onto the edible cookie dough trend.
 Even a favorite New York City cookie shop Insomnia Cookies has now made its way to New Haven.

-You can also visit any of the University’s museums, most notably the Yale University Art Gallery, Yale Center for British Art, and the Peabody Museum of Natural History, and the Beinecke Rare Book & Manuscript Library.
+You can also visit any of the University’s museums, most notably the Yale University Art Gallery, Yale Center for British Art, the Peabody Museum of Natural History, and the Beinecke Rare Book & Manuscript Library.
 If you’re interested in learning more, I have a whole guide on the best things to do around Yale University.

 The museum offers tours of various exhibits included with your admission ticket on Saturdays and Sundays.